 Once the adrenaline starts to subside, there’s a lot of waiting the day of the fire.
 Bill showered at a neighbor’s house and put on the brand new clothes his friend purchased and was taken to the hospital by a good friend.
 He was there until close to midnight.
 For the most part I just sat on the front lawn with my parents and few friends.
 After I posted on Facebook about what had happened several other friends just came by, which was WONDERFUL.
 A few neighbors brought us chairs and food.

 While everything happened so quickly, there was a lot of waiting.
 It’s so hard.

 Luckily I’m self employed, so there wasn’t anything to do on my end, except notify clients.
-Again, luckily I had just wrapped up a bunch of big projects.
-For Bill, he works for a very large corporation.
+Again luckily, I had just wrapped up a bunch of big projects.
+For Bill, he worked for a very large corporation.
 Our fire was on a Friday so during the weekend he called his boss and let him know what was going on.
 He was incredibly kind and understanding.
 On Monday he called HR to figure out what our options were.

 Many companies have insurance in place for these kinds of situations.
 Bill took a leave of absence due to the emotional reactions (which as later diagnosed as a precursor to PTSD), but was still paid the entire time.
 However, you are still dealing with insurance and health care here, so make sure you’re writing everything down in your notebook.

 We chose to get a hotel room the first night.
 Issa stayed at a friend’s house.
 For us it was good to be in a neutral place close to our house.
 Many people offered to take us in, but I didn’t want to be in a home that would remind me of what we had just lost.
 We told the hotel manager what had happened and they were able to work with us on a late checkout the next day.
 They also already had towels and basic toiletries.